MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 ## Partition configuration

 Partition configuration controls how data is distributed.
 Operations inside the same partition will deliver better performance at lower cost, comparing to those cross multiple partitions.
-Currently Inventory Visibility supports two schemas of partition configuration and solution includes the default one as below.
+Below is the default partition configuration included in solution, so *you don't need to set it up yourself*.

 | Base dimension | Hierarchy |
 |---|---|
 | `SiteId` | 1 |
 | `LocationId` | 2 |

-Generally, *you don't need to set it up yourself*, unless you encounter a specific error when enabling the Inventory Visibility integration job.
-Refer to [Update partition schema to two if you get an error when enabling the Inventory Visibility integration job](inventory-visibility-setup.md#update-partition-schema-to-two-if-you-get-an-error-when-enabling-the-inventory-visibility-integration-job) for more details.

 > [!IMPORTANT]
-> Don't customize the default partition configuration.
+> Don't customize your partition configuration.
 If you delete or change it without official guide, you are likely to encounter an unexpected error.

 ## Onhand index configuration